sir-tuzun/Permutations-With-Repetitve-And-Nonrepetitive-/README.md

       AB ABC    AA BBC   AB BAC*   AC BAB         BA ABC     BA ABC*     BB AAC    BC AAB         ...             ...          ...  -----> Loop 3

 Before create a loop program will contol every repetitive letter and mark to each of.
 Realize there are similar permutataion in loop 1 and loop 2 line.
 Program will decide to create a new loop with isRepetitive method and skip the permutations which signed with *.
+Notice the program controls string on rigth which is declared as s2 variable in code.
+Every possible loops and permutations are created base on s2 string.